Online Courses through the Equestrian Athletes Coaching Team

 Do you wonder how to get an 8, maybe a 9, or that rare thing, a 10?

 D you ever wonder what it is the judge is looking for?

 I have been judging for many years as an unaffiliated judge, and 3 years ago I became a List 5 BD judge, this means I can judge up to Novice BD classes and up to Novice BE.
 I am training to gain List 4 which will allow me to judge up to Elementary.

 I am also a coach, and I really enjoy helping my clients move up through the levels.

 Recently it has become clear to me that many competitors are losing marks for similar errors when they present a test.
 Some of these errors require consistent training to correct, but some are misunderstandings on the part of the rider that are easily corrected, but need to be pointed out.

-Geometry is just one area of test riding that often needs polishing, and it is one of the topics addressed in my 6 session package in which I hope to increase your understanding of what it is the judge is looking for, and how to avoid throwing away marks with small, easily corrected errors.
+Geometry is just one area of test riding that often needs polishing, and it is one of the topics addressed in my online course in which I hope to increase your understanding of what it is the judge is looking for, and how to avoid throwing away marks with small, easily corrected errors.